EnactProtocol/encat-spec-and-tools/README.md

 All environment variables are treated as secrets by default and should be stored securely.

+#### Environment Variable Storage

+Enact uses a simple approach for storing environment variables in a configuration file, with cross-platform compatibility in mind.

+When a capability is executed, Enact will automatically load environment variables from this file and make them available to the capability.
+This provides a consistent location where capabilities can access their required environment variables.

+##### Location

+The configuration file is stored in a platform-specific default location:

+- **Linux/macOS**: `~/.enact/config`
+- **Windows**: `%USERPROFILE%\.enact\config`

 ### Error Handling

 It is recommended to handle errors using the standard `outputs` structure: